Monday, December 10, 2007

 Thanks to everyone who went out yesterday.
 It was wonderful to be able to share the moment and space with such warm and sensitive audience.

+A special thanks to those of you that have emailed feedback and comments.
 Your feedback is most welcome especially since this is a creative research project.
 Karen Bond emailed me the following exchange overheard at the performance:

 4-year old girl: They're not r-e-a-l!